What the NASDAQ Is Saying About Retail Declines

 The Brands Reporting the Retail Apocalypse

-Sears: Who can forget the CEO voicing doubt in the brands ability to survive?
-This building permit expediter remembers the show at such a statement that seems to indicate a sense of r)esign to the company’s fate.
+Sears: Who can forget the CEO voicing doubt in the brand’s ability to survive?
+Having the head of the company express fear in the company’s future indicates a sense of resigning to Sear’s fate.
+Stockholders would obviously not invest more money in a company that even their CEO doesn’t believe in.
 But, we must remember that Sear’s real estate arm, Seritage, is alive and well.
 Perhaps, the company has decided to pivot into real estate development and ownership rather than weather the retail landscape.

 *I do want to note that all three of these retailers are clothing retailers and the bigger hits retail is taking is in the apparel business.
 I wouldn’t say this a hard and fast rule, but it is worth noting.